-After ankle fusion surgery a patients gait will usually be almost normal or much improved.
-This is possible because there are other joints close to the ankle which, if not arthritic and mobile, can allow the patient to compensate for a fused ankle.
+Following ankle fusion surgery a patients gait or walk will usually be almost normal or much improved.
+This is possible because there are other joints close to the ankle which, if not arthritic and mobile, can allow the patient to walk without an issue with a fused ankle.

 FuseR.Ank.G (1.4MB) Download movie (1.3MB)

 Generally a patient will beable to wear normal shoes following an ankle fusion.
-If however either the foot is very stiff, or on occasions far too mobile, some modification of shoewear is sometimes necessary.
+If however either the foot is very stiff, or on occasion far too mobile, some modification of footwear may sometimes be necessary.
 This may be no more than wearing a lightweight walking type boot whenever practical.
 It may be that the sole of a normal shoe needs to be stiffened and a rocker type sole formed.
-On occasion a rigid orthotic which fits into a normal shoe may also be required.
-Generally however, this is not the case.
+On occasion a rigid orthotic which fits into a normal shoe may also be required, however this is not always the case.

 The answer to this depends very much on the extent (and depth) of the arthritic process affecting both sides of the ankle joint.
 It also is affected by the technique which is being used.
-Generally, following an arthroscopic type ankle fusion you would expect measurable change in the limb length and no functional difference in limb length.
-Occasionally, after open fusion a slight raise may be required on shoe wear but this is unusual.
+Following an arthroscopic type ankle fusion you would usually expect measurable change in the limb length and no functional difference in limb length.
+Occasionally, after open fusion a slight raise may be required on shoewear but this is unusual.

-You are likely to be able to return to most activities following isolated ankle fusion, assuming the neighbouring joints are arthritis free.
+A patient is likely to be able to return to most activities following isolated ankle fusion, assuming the neighbouring joints are arthritis free.
 This would certainly include returning to heavy manual duties, being able to walk distance and the use of ladders.
-You would generally be able to break into a short light jog but the ability to run following an ankle fusion is unusual though not unheard of.
+Furthermore a patient would generally be able to break into a short light jog but the ability to run following an ankle fusion is not unheard of.

-The success rates for ankle fusion vary depending on the technique used and also various other factors.
+The success rates for ankle fusion vary depending on the technique used and also a number of other factors.
 Generally, when one considers success it is both a union of the ankle as well as a loss of the pre-operative symptoms.
 Ball park figures vary between 85-95% depending on the aforementioned factors.

 Generally non-union occurs for a reason.
 In the context of an ankle fusion this is unusual but the more common reasons would be a low grade infection at the fusion site which prevents the bone from healing.
-One of the major factors that would be discussed prior to surgery would be active smoking after the procedure which has a significantly detrimental affect upon bone union following an ankle fusion plus mobilising and weight bearing at a rate beyond which the ankle fusion can tolerate in the early stages post-operation can lead to issues with recovery.
+One of the major factors that would be discussed prior to surgery would be active smoking after the procedure.
+Smoking is known to have a significant detrimental affect upon bone union following an ankle fusion plus mobilising and weight bearing at a rate beyond which the ankle fusion can tolerate, especially in the early stages post-operation can lead to issues with recovery.

 This question has been looked at following ankle fusion with longitudinal studies over several decades.
 There is certainly no evidence that arthritis will be produced in the other joints as a result of ankle fusion.
-It is however possible that dependent upon the nature of a patient's gait, these other joints may on occasion become uncomfortable.
-This is generally best addressed by assuming that gait post-operatively is as normal as possible, which as previously mentioned does occasionally require orthotic or shoe wear modification.
+It is however possible that dependent upon the nature of a patient's gait or walk, these other joints may on occasion become uncomfortable.
+This is generally best addressed by assuming that gait post-operatively is as normal as possible, which as previously mentioned does occasionally require orthotic or footwear modification.